Recognizing and preventing sexual abuse

 The American Psychological Association outlines behaviors common in children who have been abused:

-Take it very seriously when a child reports sexual abuse by a parent or another adult caregiver.
+When a child reports sexual abuse by a parent or another adult caregiver, always take it seriously

 For children with autism, the signs may manifest differently.
 In her article Sexual Abuse Of Children With Autism: Factors That Increase Risk And Interfere With Recognition Of Abuse, Dr. Meredyth Goldberg Edelson, of Willamette University, notes: